-LOST AND FOUND SERVICE.
+LOST AND FOUND SERVICE

-The Student Information Center located at the Main Desk in the Memorial Student Center maintains a Lost and Found Service for the university as a whole.
-Items found should be given to either the building custodian, Security Office, or the Student Information Center.
-The item will be recorded at the Student Information Center and returned to the owner.
-In looking for a lost item, check with the attendant at the Student Information Desk.
-Lost 1.D.
-Cards should be returned to the Registrar's Office, Old Main 1 B (basement).
+The Main Desk in the Memorial Student Center maintains a Lost and Found Service for the university as a whole.
+Items found should be given to either the building custodian, the Security Office, or the Memorial Student Center.
+The item will be recorded and returned to the owner.
+In looking for a lost item, check with the attendant at the Desk.
+Lost I.D.
+Cards should be returned to the Registrar's Office, Old Main 1B (basement).

-STUDENT INFORMATION CENTER
+INFORMATION CENTER

-The Student Information Center is located at the Main Desk in the Memorial Student Center.
-The Student Information Center serves as a central point where students, faculty, staff, visitors, and guests of the university can find answers to their questions about Marshall University.
-The attendants are trained to answer or find answers to almost any question.
-The service is maintained both on a walk-in and a call-in basis.
+The Information Center is located at the Main Desk in the Memorial Student Center.
+The Information Center serves as a central point where students, faculty, staff, visitors, and guests of the university can find answers to their questions about Marshall University.